przant/zipcodes-api/README.md

 * `/states/{state}/cities/{city}`
 * `/counties/{county}/cities/{city}`

-The default port is `:20790` and by this moment there is no automated option to chnage it, but if you want to use another port you have to update one of the docker compose files with the port you wa to use.

 You can see how to fetch data form the server in the following demo:

 <p align="center">
     <img src="./demos/render1726343642493.gif" alt="Fetching data with the provided endpoints" width="800" height="500">
 </p>

-These are the `curl` examples shown in the gift demos:
+These are the `curl` examples shown in the gift demo:

 * `curl -i http://localhost:20790/zipcodes/90001`
 * `curl -i http://localhost:20790/counties/Sampson`